spekulatius/laravel-commonmark-blog/README.md

 ....
 ```

-Default values can be set using the key `frontmatter` in the config file.
+Default values can be set using the key `defaults` in the config file.

 ### SEO-Enhancements